Online Sorting and Translational Packing of Convex Polygons: Constant-factor approximations for offline packing

 Consequently, $ \Area{\mathcal P'} \geq (1-5\delta)h_i/4 $ and thus the density in any full mini-container is at least $(1-5\delta)/4$.
 As the total area of the full mini-containers in $S$ is more than $1-2\delta$, the total area packed into $S$ is more than $\rho\mydef (1-5\delta)(1-2\delta)/4$.

 We use the described algorithm for square packing to prove statement (b).
-By the above strategy, if $\area(\mathcal P)\leq 1/\rho$, where $\rho\mydef (1-5\delta)(1-2\delta)/4$, then the algorithm will use only one bin, so the packing achieves the optimum in this case.
-We may therefore assume $\area(\mathcal P)>1/\rho$.
 We can guarantee a density of at least $\rho$ in all but one bin.
-Consequently, the number of bins is at most $\area(\mathcal P)/\rho+1$.
-Clearly, the number of bins in the optimal solution is at least $\area(\mathcal P)$.
+It follows that the number of bins is at most $\area(\mathcal P)/\rho+1$.
+Clearly, the number of bins in the optimal solution is at least $\lceil \area(\mathcal P)\rceil$.
 Therefore, the approximation ratio is at most

-Using $\delta\mydef 1/10$ yields the ratio $10.1$ as stated in the theorem.
+Using $\delta\mydef 1/10$ yields the ratio $11$ as stated in the theorem.